Georges Maurice Jean Blanchard

-Georges Blanchard (1877–1954) was a French military officer.
+Georges Maurice Jean Blanchard (9 December 1877 in Orléans – 22 November 1954 in Neuilly-sur-Seine) was a French military officer.
 He served in the French Army in World War I on the Western Front.
-In World War II, he was a general, commanding the French First Army, which advanced into Belgium during the Battle of Belgium.
+During World War II, General Blanchard commanded the French First Army, which advanced into Belgium during the Nazi invasion of the country and played an instrumental role in enabling the evacuation of Anglo-French troops from France during the Battle of Dunkirk.

 Military career

 World War I: 1914–1918

 During World War I, he served on the Western Front against the Germans.

 Interwar period: 1918–1939

 From 1927 to 1930 Blanchard was the deputy chief of staff for the French Army of the Rhine.
 From 1930 to 1932 Blanchard was chief of staff to General Adolphe Guillaumat.
 In 1932 he was promoted to general, and commanded the artillery of the 2nd Military Region.
 From 1935 to 1938 Blanchard was commanding general of the 7th Military Region.
 In 1938 and 1939 he was a member of France's Supreme War Council, director of the Centre des hautes études militaires (Centre of Military High Studies) and Inspector-General for the Centres of Higher Military Education.